Skip to Content

 Participate in the Research

-We are asking public library staff from across the country to tell us about routine work that makes them feel stuck, frustrated, uncomfortable, annoyed, etc. We want to know about the obstacles staff face in routine work and what they do to work around those obstacles.
+We are asking public library staff from across the country to record audio diaries about routine work that makes them feel stuck, frustrated, uncomfortable, annoyed, etc. You will talk about the obstacles you face in routine work and what you do to work around those obstacles.

 Who Can Participate?

-Anyone working in a public library who is part of a group that is underrepresented in the profession is invited to participate.
+Anyone working in a public library who is part of a group that is underrepresented, marginalized, and/or stigmatized in the profession is invited to participate.
 This includes staff of color, LGBTQIA+ staff, staff with disabilities, staff with chronic conditions, and staff with mental health challenges.

 What Will I Do?